Skip to main content

 Operating DApp infrastructure

+After completing integration testing in the local development environment, you can deploy your DApp to testnet and then to mainnet.
 Just like a DApp on any other conventional blockchain platform, your team will need to operate the following infrastructure:

 • Central server, to host the web application, if necessary.